 This independent postdoctoral research project aims to shed new light on the tripartite arrangements among government, business associations and research institutions at the meso-institutional level in shaping the cross-border management practices and policy development in emerging market economies.
 His extensive empirical research examines the context, the coordination of these actors, and the roles they play in addressing local institutional constraints, including from foreign MNCs.
 This is highly relevant to global automakers who face intense competition in the global automotive supply chain, particularly since the research explores the impact of both the Foreign Direct Investment (FDI) and Official Development Assistance (ODA) policies.
 In so doing, his research expands our understanding of the implications of quasi-government agencies and business associations (e.g. NGOs, ILOs, and training & research institutes) in mitigating the local institutional constraints, uncertainty and institutional changes of both the home- and host-countries.

-Papers under review/in preparation:
+Manuscripts under preparation:

-Soehardjojo, J., Meardi, G., Driffield, N., “Tracing power and influence in institutional diversity: Competing HR models in Japanese and Indonesian joint ventures”
+- Soehardjojo, J., Meardi, G., Driffield, N., “Tracing power and influence in institutional diversity: Competing HR models in Japanese and Indonesian joint ventures”

-Soehardjojo, J., Schrock, L., “Constraints on employer collective action by employer association élites: the case of APINDO in Indonesia”
+- Soehardjojo, J., Schrock, L., “Constraints on employer collective action by employer association élites: the case of APINDO in Indonesia”

-ERASMUS, the British Council; RADMA research project; the Reischauer Institute, Harvard; the Toshiba International Foundation Fellowship; the British Association for Japanese Studies, the Sasakawa Foundation and the Japan Society for the Promotion of Science (JSPS).
+Academy of International Business; the British Council, ERASMUS; RADMA research project; the Reischauer Institute, Harvard; the Toshiba International Foundation Fellowship; the British Association for Japanese Studies, the European Association for Japanese Studies, the Nippon Foundation, the Great Britain Sasakawa Foundation and the Japan Society for the Promotion of Science (JSPS).